 Not only is litter ugly, it’s also harmful and unsafe for wildlife.
 There are many forms of littering and that includes things like chewing gum on pavements, throwing fast-food packets out of cars when finished with it and also leaving plastic bottles, cans, wrappers and more in our lovely parks or streets.
 Chelmsford City Council holds plenty of litter picks at the requests of residents.
 Parish councils, scout groups and the Co-Operative also organise litter picks too.
-Find out if there are any upcoming litter picks.

 Did you know that you can also loan litter equipment from the City Council?
 If you feel you see a lot of unwanted litter about, you can help us collect it by requesting equipment to loan.
 You can keep this equipment for 14 days at a time for free – this could be perfect for when walking your dog or when strolling around Chelmsford at the weekend with family and friends.

 We also encourage resident, community groups, schools, and businesses to volunteer in projects such as tree planting and litter picking.
 Find out more here: https://loveyourchelmsford.co.uk/volunteer/

 Bin collections and street cleaning

 Throughout the pandemic, the Council’s Bins and Recycling Team have worked tirelessly to ensure that your bins still got collected.
 Remember, if they ever do miss your bins for any reason, please report a missed collection within 24 hours.